 Since coding bootcamps are available online, there are graduates from all over the world.
 While US citizens, both those born here and those who have become citizens, made up about 65% of graduates, the remaining 35% of graduates are comprised of people from all corners of the planet.

 One of the best things about coding bootcamps is that you don’t need to have an extensive education to participate in one, you just need drive and dedication.
-That being said, about 55% of graduates have a bachelor’s degree going into their coding bootcamp.
+That being said, about 55% of online coding bootcamp graduates have a bachelor’s degree going into their coding bootcamp.
 The other 45% was a mix of graduates whose college experience ranged from none at all to doctoral degrees.

 An interesting statistic to note is that many of the graduates with bachelor’s degrees majored in something unrelated to coding and programming.
 In fact, over 80% of those with bachelor’s degrees majored in fields like marketing, finance, business, and social sciences.
 This just goes to show that a coding bootcamp has the power to help you change your career path entirely if you’re not happy with the field that you chose to major in during college.